Sandy Spring Friends School

 Experiential Learning at SSFS

 At Sandy Spring Friends School, we believe that learning is significantly enriched by experience-based projects and programs.
-Through this approach, we develop capable, responsible, and globally-minded students who are equipped to effectively apply their learning.
+Through this approach, we develop capable, responsible, and globally-minded students who are equipped to apply their learning in the real world.

 Experiential Education Across All Three Divisions